 (interrupting)

-Why not?
+Why won’t it work?
 The Devil explains the rules: You can be any age you want.
 Right?
 Dona Ana, Don Juan, and the Commander discuss the possibilities and announce that they will be 10 or 11 or 12.

 Playfully, the actors begin to improvise…